8 cl of Champagne wine

 1 dash of Angostura bitters

 0,5 cl of gin

 Pino is a new sparkling cocktail with an incredible, almost fortuitous, birth.
 But we know that many cocktails, such as Negroni Sbagliato, were born from errors and then became immortal.

-The Pino cocktail is still very young, but alive and kicking when comes to the time of the aperitif: it is lively and fragrant, crisp and stylish in its aromatic boldness.
+The Pino cocktail is still very young but alive and kicking when it comes to the aperitif time: it is lively and fragrant, crisp and stylish in its aromatic boldness.
 In fact, as ingredients, we have used a full-bodied spumante metodo Classico (the Italian Champagne), which is flanked by a drop of gin and a reminder of Bénédictine to embellish the drink.

 The result is a unique cocktail, is not a Spritz, is not so casual, but is more structured and complex.

 One piece of advice: do not use Prosecco or a simple sparkling wine, but only Spumante Metodo Classico or Champagne, as body and minerality are the backbone of the cocktail, on which to build the scents symphony.